Allan Slaight: Global Television

-After becoming president of a company running three radio stations and three cable systems, Slaight made a $12 million bid in early 1973 to acquire 52 per cent of Bushnell Broadcasting of Ottawa, Vancouver, and Toronto.
+After becoming president of a company running three radio stations and three cable systems, Slaight made a $12 million bid in early 1973 to acquire 52 percent of Bushnell Broadcasting of Ottawa, Vancouver, and Toronto.
 The CRTC rejected the bid on March 26, 1973.
 But, the following day, Slaight was pleased to find out he and the board of directors had been given permission to acquire the fledgling and debt-ridden Global Television Network that had been founded by Al Bruner.

 On April 15, 1974, under a restructuring and re-financing plan put forward by a group of investors, Allan Slaight purchased a 45 per cent interest in Global Communications Ltd, along with Global Ventures Holding Ltd. (45 per cent) and Seymour Epstein (10 per cent).

-At the age of 42, Slaight was tasked with restructuring Global out of the red.
-Global was at least $5 million in debt and losing an estimated 1.5 million per month.

-Part of Slaight's strategy to turn around Global was to broadcast movies five nights a week at the 6:30 time slot with the news broadcast at the earlier 6:00 PM time.
-Slaight also incorporated a number of imports and reruns from the US.
-While Slaight also had to lay off employees, he doubled the amount of broadcast time devoted to news and public affairs.
+At the time, Global was at least $5 million in debt and losing an estimated 1.5 million per month.
+Part of Slaight's strategy to turn Global around was to broadcast movies five nights a week at the 6:30 time slot with the news broadcast at the earlier 6:00 PM time.
+Slaight also incorporated a number of imports and reruns from the US, laid off employees, and doubled the amount of broadcasting time devoted to news and public affairs.

 In 1974, Slaight authorized a rights offering of IWC's shares where proceeds would be used to finance a portion of Global Communications Ltd. Slaight also was granted approval from the network's original public investors to change voting power and repayment terms so that he could better financially negotiate for the September television line-up.

-It was during this time that Slaight proposed loosening CRTC Canadian content quotas for independent broadcast stations compared to other affiliates and vigorously advocating for rules that would benefit smaller broadcasters.
+In 1975, Slaight proposed loosening CRTC Canadian content quotas for independent broadcast stations compared to other affiliates and vigorously advocated for rules that would benefit smaller broadcasters.
 Slaight, for example publicly "oppose[d] the intrusion of any Canadian provincial government into any sector of Canadian broadcasting," when a probe on violence on television was launched for what Slaight considered to be a PR stunt.

 By December 1976, Slaight had successfully navigated Global out of debt and the television station had reached a break-even point in its day-to-day operations.
 Slaight and IWC exercised a "buy-sell clause" on December 22 to buy out its investment and financing partners Global Communications Ltd. and Seymour Epstein.
 Collectively, the two partners held 55% of Global's holdings.
 Instead, Slaight and IWC were bought out by Winnipeg Theatre tycoon Paul Morton.